haller33/Whine-Odin/README.md

-# Whine
+# Whine-Odin

-White Noise Generator in C.
+White Noise Generator in Odin.

+## Fork ?

+Fork of the original Tsoding project with experimentation of sound using sdl and C language.

 ## Quick Start